A-LevelChemistry

 • 3Strong acids and bases completely dissociate in water, while weak acids and bases only partially dissociate.

-• 4Neutralization reactions occur when an acid reacts with a base to form water and a salt.
+• 4Neutralization reactions occur when an acid reacts with a base to produce water and a salt.

 Simple Explanation

-Acids are substances that can give away hydrogen ions (H+), while bases can take them in.
-The pH scale helps us understand how acidic or basic a solution is, with lower numbers being more acidic and higher numbers being more basic.
-When an acid and a base mix, they neutralize each other, creating water and a salt.
+Acids are substances that can give away protons, while bases can take them in.
+The strength of an acid or base can be measured using the pH scale, which tells us how acidic or basic a solution is.
+Strong acids and bases completely break down in water, whereas weak ones do not fully break down.
+When acids and bases react together, they neutralize each other, forming water and salt.

 Memory Trick